 And now here Wilhelm was walking alongside Aquarians hand-in-hand.
 The forest grew thick around them, the sky an irritating gray and the ground a mess of leaf and dirt.
 There was a morning chill in the air.
 That aside—

-“Do you need me to carry anything, Sigurd?”
+“Do you need me to carry anything, Sigrid?”

-“I’m not carrying anything,” Sigurd responded curtly, increasing her pace.
+“I’m not carrying anything,” Sigrid responded curtly, increasing her pace.

 Cadence matched it a second later and whispered into her ear.

-When Captain Weingartner had thoroughly drilled Cadence the previous night about why she had seemed to show camaraderie to Engel during their imprisonment, the conversation had gone something like this:
+When Hauptmann Weingartner had thoroughly drilled Cadence the previous night about why she had seemed to show camaraderie to Engel during their imprisonment, the conversation had gone something like this: